 - Single Parents Scholarship through our VCU University Counseling Services.

 Graduate Sources of Support

 The School of Education offers competitive, merit-based graduate assistantships to support doctoral students and enrich their learning, research and teaching experiences.
+This competitive funding pool is typically geared toward supporting full-time doctoral students.
 Incoming students, please include the application as part of your full application.
-For current students, please complete the form and submit it to the Graduate Office on the second floor of Oliver Hall.
+For current students, please submit the form with updated academic information along with a new essay.

 Grant funding for specialized projects at times includes funding for graduate assistantships.
 A graduate assistant usually receives money toward things such as tuition, fees and a stipend, in exchange for work.
 To apply for these positions, students should review the listing of opportunities on the Grant Funded Programs page, and contact the lead faculty to review the requirements.

 The VCU Division of Student Affairs (DSA) offers various Graduate Assistant opportunities across its many departments.
 The DSA encompasses departments from residence life, multicultural affairs, to student accessibility and educational opportunity (SAEO), to University Commons.
 Each position has different responsibilities, application requirements and remuneration details outlined on this centralized listing website.